MuckRock/python-documentcloud/docs/documents.rst

       Returns a list of IDs for the projects this document is in.

+   .. attribute:: publish_at

+       A timestamp (Date Time) when to automatically make this document public in a scheduled manner.

    .. attribute:: published_url

        Returns an URL outside of documentcloud.org where this document has been published.